 The Lenox School Committee invites outstanding educators to apply for the position of Superintendent of Schools.
 The successful candidate is expected to build upon the many strengths of the system, respecting the participatory roles of parents and staff in the educational process, but bringing a personal vision of excellence to the community.

 Because the Lenox School Committee is committed to the continuous improvement of its educational program, the new Superintendent must have an outstanding background in promoting academic excellence.
 Experience with, or interest in, district curricular alignment is desirable.
 He or she must possess the attributes and personal demeanor to work comfortably in a small, close-knit community where interpersonal skills are equally as important as professional knowledge in establishing and achieving goals of the school system.

 The position requires a year-round commitment to the needs of the schools.
-The Lenox School Committee will offer a one-year interim contract with a competitive salary and benefits package commensurate with experience and qualifications.
-The Lenox School Committee may make this position permanent with a multi-year contract at any point during the interim period.
+The Lenox School Committee will offer a multi-year contract with a competitive salary and benefits package commensurate with experience and qualifications.

 Located in the scenic Berkshires of western Massachusetts, the town of Lenox has 4,836 residents.
 A world-class cultural center with famous museums, art and antique galleries, artisans and nationally acclaimed restaurants and resorts, Lenox is also the site of Tanglewood, the summer home of the internationally renowned Boston Symphony Orchestra, as well as nationally-acclaimed Shakespeare & Company.
 Tourism plays a prominent economic role in supporting a modest commercial base.